-- ongoing feedback and dialogue with the Crown may include sharing views on the Crown's overall approach to consultation for the Regional Assessment (i.e. this document); and - financial support to participate in the process is provided through the Agency's participant funding program.
+- ongoing feedback and dialogue with the Crown may include sharing views on the Crown's overall approach to consultation for the Regional Assessment (i.e. previous draft of this document); and - financial support to participate in the process is provided through the Agency's participant funding program.

-Note: this period commenced in 2017 when the Agency initially contacted Indigenous groups to introduce the Regional Assessment and offer funding.
+Note: this period commenced in 2017 when the Agency initially contacted Indigenous groups to introduce the Regional Assessment and offer funding, and concluded in March 2019.